 Initiative: Immediate citations (Issue 2.)
-Category of Issues Addressed (check all that apply) □ Organization ☑ Administration □ Personnel □ Other Was this non-tax initiative a part of your original plan application $ar{D}$ or a plan amendment \Box ?
-Has the ordinance(s) needed to implement this initiative been enacted?
-Yes No If yes, when was the ordinance enacted?
+Was this non-tax initiative a part of your original plan application ☑ or a plan amendment ☐ ?
+Has the ordinance(s) needed to implement this initiative been enacted? ☑ Yes ☐ No If yes, when was the ordinance enacted?
 Ordinance No. 2212 was approved on March 19, 2015.
 If no, please describe challenges faced in enacting the related ordinance(s).
 None.
-SUCCESSES - In the space below, please provide a brief narrative highlighting successes realized through the implementation of this initiative and any metrics used to track performance.
+SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
 This initiative provides an important tool for the City to achieve City Code compliance from habitual violators of nuisance ordinances.
 In addition, the resulting ordinance encourages cooperation to resolve nuisances without the need to resort to enforcement actions, and it has resulted in improved compliance by the residents of the City.
 LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this initiative that would benefit other municipalities.
 None.

 Initiative: Property Transfers (Issue 3.)
-Category of Issues Addressed (check all that apply) □ Organization Was this non-tax initiative a part of your original plan application ☑ or a plan amendment □ ?
-Has the ordinance(s) needed to implement this initiative been enacted?
-Yes No If yes, when was the ordinance enacted?
+Was this non-tax initiative a part of your original plan application ☑ or a plan amendment ☐ ?
+Has the ordinance(s) needed to implement this initiative been enacted? ☑ Yes ☐ No If yes, when was the ordinance enacted?
 Ordinance No. 2211 was approved on March 19, 2015.
 If no, please describe challenges faced in enacting the related ordinance(s).
 None.
-SUCCESSES - In the space below, please provide a brief narrative highlighting successes realized through the implementation of this initiative and any metrics used to track performance.
+SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
 This initiative permits the transfer of City property without the need for public auction under certain circumstances.
 This initiative is a valuable tool for the City to further its economic development goals.
-It has normitted the transfer of property after public paties to appure its most officient use for the benefit has permitted the transfer of property after public notice to ensure its most efficient use for the benefit of the City and its residents.
+It has permitted the transfer of property after public notice to ensure its most efficient use for the benefit of the City and its residents.
 LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this initiative that would benefit other municipalities.
 None.

 Initiative: Variances and special permits (Issue 4.)
-Category of Issues Addressed (check all that apply) □ Organization □ Administration □ Personnel □ Other Was this non-tax initiative a part of your original plan application $oxdot$ or a plan amendment \Box ?
-Has the ordinance(s) needed to implement this initiative been enacted?
-Yes No If yes, when was the ordinance enacted?
+Was this non-tax initiative a part of your original plan application ☑ or a plan amendment ☐ ?
+Has the ordinance(s) needed to implement this initiative been enacted? ☐ Yes ☑ No If yes, when was the ordinance enacted?
 N/A If no, please describe challenges faced in enacting the related ordinance(s).
-The City has been working on a long-term project to update its City Code.
-This project includes a comprehensive update of sections of City Code that affect the zoning and planning code that contains current provisions concerning variances and special permits.
-State law provides certain limitations as to ordinances that are enacted pursuant to the Municipal Home Rule Pilot Program.
-Because the City is waiting for work on its City Code update to be completed before determining how best to integrate its home rule ordinance related to variances and special permits into City Code, this initiative has yet to be completed.
-SUCCESSES - In the space below, please provide a brief parrative highlighting successes realized

-SUCCESSES - In the space below, please provide a brief narrative highlighting successes realized through the implementation of this initiative and any metrics used to track performance.
-N/A

-LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this initiative that would benefit other municipalities.
+The City is working on a long-term project to update its City Code on zoning and planning, which will affect variances and special permits as well.
+State law provides certain limitations as to ordinances that are enacted pursuant to the Municipal Home Rule Pilot Program, and modifications of a municipality's zoning and planning code are subject to various statutory requirements.
+Because the City has yet to adopt a comprehensive City Code update on planning and zoning, it cannot yet determine how best to integrate its home rule ordinance related to variances and special permits into City Code.
+Once the City's zoning and planning code is updated, the City plans to make use of this Home Rule initiative.
+SUCCESSES - In the space below, please provide a brief narrative which highlights successes realized through the implementation of this initiative and any metrics used to track performance.
+N/A LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this initiative that would benefit other municipalities.
 N/A